Irreversibility as divergence from equilibrium: Perspective: Nonequilibrium transport and information geometry

 \section{Perspective: Nonequilibrium transport and information geometry}

-Expression (\ref{EP.new}) shows that irreversibility can be interpreted as arising from an 'information divergence' with respect to equilibrium \cite{FN02}.
-The reference equilibrium dynamics $P^{m}$ and $P^{e}$ belong to the $m$ and the $e$ geodesics introduced in information geometry using the standard KL-divergence (Figure~\ref{fig1}) \cite{N05, A16, WW21}.
-However, the connnection with nonequilibrium thermodynamics only emerges when considering the symmetrized KL-divergence.
-Notably, the symmetrized KL-divergence is obtained by integrating the Fisher information along the $e$ and $m$ geodesics (Theorem 3.2 in \cite{A16}).
+The result (\ref{EP.new}) establishes that irreversibility can be interpreted as an 'information divergence' with respect to equilibrium.
+The reference equilibrium dynamics $P^{m}$ and $P^{e}$, identified as the closest reversible systems under the standard KL divergence, naturally reside on the $m$ and $e$ geodesics central to information geometry (Figure~\ref{fig1}) \cite{N05, A16, WW21}.

-In parallel, recent advances in stochastics thermodynamics revealed that transport properties display hidden structures and symmetries, including far from equilibrium \cite{A12, A22, A24}.
-These structures form of dynamical equivalence classes, which, remarkably, contain $P^{e}$ and $P^{m}$ and the corresponding geodesics \cite{A12, A25}.
+However, the connection between these reference dynamics and entropy production only emerges when we consider the symmetrized KL divergence.
+This symmetrized divergence provides a natural geometric structure for exponential probability distributions \cite{Tal20} and, similarly, gives rise to the dynamics $P^e$ and $P^m$ along with their corresponding geodesics within the space of Markov dynamics \cite{A24c}.
+Remarkably, the resulting geometric framework yields fully symmetric transport properties, even for systems driven far from equilibrium \cite{A12, A22}.

+While this rich interplay between entropy production, transport and information geometry holds for stationary states, the role of the symmetrized divergence and of the equilibrium dynamics $P^{e}$ and $P^{m}$ in time-driven processes remains an open question.
+In that direction, we note that the symmetrized KL divergence is obtained by integrating the Fisher information along the $e$ and $m$ geodesics (Theorem 3.2 in \cite{A16}).
+This is particularly significant given the central role of Fisher information in the thermodynamic control of systems operating in the linear regime \cite{Zal12}.
+This link suggests a concrete pathway for extending our geometric framework to encompass time-dependent, nonlinear processes.

-The finding (\ref{EP.new}) now expresses the entropy production as a divergence from equilibrium along both the $e$- and $m$-geodesics.
-Taken together, these results deepen the connections between thermodynamics and information geometry, and suggest new geometric structures impacting transport, especially far from equilibrium \cite{A24c, A25}. \\
+Taken together, these findings deepen the connection between thermodynamics and information geometry, and point to novel geometric structures impacting transport phenomena, especially far from equilibrium \cite{A24c, A25}. \\